dev-academy-programme/concepts/server/node-debugging.md

 ...
 ```

-Understanding how to debug your applications with tools more robust than `console.log` put you in the driver seat to explore the entire runtime environment of your application.
+Understanding how to debug your applications with tools more robust than `console.log` will put you in the driver seat to explore the entire runtime environment of your application.
 Be sure you use this capability to increase your understanding.

-**Challenge**: try to complete todays exercise without writing a single `console.log` for debugging.
+**Challenge**: try to complete todays exercise without writing a single `console.log` for debugging!